 It is important to make the initial appointment as early as possible - at least 6 weeks before you travel.
 A second appointment will be required at least 2 weeks before you travel to have the vaccines administered.
 You may not be able to access last minute appointments.

 Certain services provided by your doctor are not covered by the NHS and therefore attract charges.
 Examples include the following:

 Our admin staff will be ablve to advise you further on our fees and timescales for completion (these are completed outwith normal NHS work).

 We ask that you complete all the appropriate details before handing forms in to us to avoid any delays.

 Please click the link below for information on Welfare Rights and Benefits Letters

 We have been advised that we are only able to provide medical reports on your driving where this is requested directly from the Drivers and Vehicle Licensing Authority (DVLA).
 As such we are unable to provide a supportive letter on your behalf should you be unhappy with the decision on your fitness to drive.

 Whilst we sympathise when this affects employment, we are sure you understand that in the interests of safety, we must only complete the recognised forms.

-Please note: direct follow up after private treatment is not with your GP or practice nurse.
+Direct follow up after private treatment is not with your GP practice.
 This is not an NHS service.
 Your private treatment provider is responsible for your ongoing review and this should be included in the price they have quoted for your care.
 However, if you wish us to carry out your private follow up, please contact the practice manager for advice on our fee prior to making any appointment.